elizabetholsavsky/note-taker/README.md

 ## Usage
 * Access website through deployed [Heroku link](https://eko-note-taker.herokuapp.com/).
-* Type a new note title and text in the desginated input areas.
+* Type a new note title and note text in the designated input areas.
 * Click the 'save' icon to save a new note.
 * Access and open saved notes by selecting a note in the list located on the left side.
 * Click the red trash can to delete a saved note.